daniel-muthukrishna/FitELP/docs/index.rst

 ..
-EmissionLineAnalysis documentation master file, created by sphinx-quickstart on Fri Jun 14 15:02:56 2019.
+FitELP documentation master file, created by sphinx-quickstart on Fri Jun 14 15:02:56 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. note:: You are reading the most recent edition of this documentation which content the latest available version.

-EmissionLineAnalysis Documentation
+FitELP Documentation
 ==================================
-EmissionLineAnalysis is a tool specifically designed to perform spectral emission-line fits with multiple gaussian components in echelle or long-slit data.
+FitELP is a tool specifically designed to perform spectral emission-line fits with multiple gaussian components in echelle or long-slit data.
 The actual fitting procedure is based on the Non-Linear Least-Square Minimization and Curve-Fitting (LMFIT) package, https://lmfit.github.io/lmfit-py/ (Newville et al. 2014, https://doi.org/10.5281/zenodo.11813).

 The Python code was designed for the analysis of the internal kinematics of star-forming regions using echelle data.
 However, it can be used to model any emission-lines in both in echelle and longslit spectroscopy.

-EmissionLineAnalysis allows you to:
+FitELP allows you to:

 * Modelling all individual emission-lines profiles with multiple-gaussian components.